Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.

 PagedAttention gives the runtime fine-grained control over KV blocks.
 In current vLLM deployments, request-to-request reuse of a shared prompt prefix usually comes from automatic prefix caching, which reuses previously computed KV blocks when a new request shares the same prefix.[7]

-Here is the allocation arithmetic for four conversations.
+The allocation arithmetic for four conversations makes the waste visible.
 The fixed reservation policy reserves each request for its maximum allowed length, while paging reserves blocks only for tokens currently stored:

 1import math